-- (1) GERM 304 is the prerequisite for all senior-level courses (except GERM 265); GERM 306 is the prerequisite for GERM 408, and 409; and GERM 340, 343, 351, or 352 is the prerequisite for all 400-level German literature - (2) German-speaking students and students beginning their studies with more than matriculation German may be admitted to courses numbered 303 and above in their first year if they pass a departmental placement test.
+- (1) GERM 303 is the co-requisite for all 300- and 400-level senior-level courses (except those taught in English) or consent of Department; GERM 306 or 316 is the prerequisite for GERM 409 and 417; GERM 306, 316 or 317 is the prerequisite for GERM 416; and GERM 340 or 343 is the prerequisite for all 400-level German literature courses. - (2) German-speaking students and students beginning their studies with more than matriculation German may be admitted to courses numbered 303 and above in their first year if they pass a departmental placement test.
 Such students are required to consult the Department before registration.
-Also see §42.5(2)e. - (3) Courses in German culture and literature will be taught in German, and texts will be read in German, unless otherwise noted.
-Essays and examinations in these courses may generally be written in German or English, with no reward or penalty to the student for choosing one language over the other.
-However, those majoring in the BA (Honors), BA, and BEd programs must write all essays except for GERM 495 in German; they may write their examinations in either language.
+Also see §42.5(2)e. - (3) GERM 495 thesis may be written in either German or English. - (4) It is recommended that students wishing to pursue an honors, combined honors or major in German Studies take MLCS 210 by their second year